sh4dow18/sde/README.md

 sudo pacman -R nano
 ```

-Later, you can create a new user (<username> refers to the name of the
+Later, you can create a new user ("username" refers to the name of the
 user you are creating.
 You should not put the "<>"):

 ```bash